jkinnunen/VisionAssistantPro/README.md

 ## ✨ Key Features

 *   **🧠 Smart Translator (Auto-Swap):** Instantly translates text.
 If the source language matches your target, it intelligently swaps to English (or your configured secondary language).
+Includes a dedicated clipboard translator for web browsers.
 *   **🎙️ Smart Dictation:** A powerful voice typing tool.
 It listens to your voice, fixes grammar, removes stutters, adds punctuation, and types the clean text directly into your active window.
 *   **👁️ Object Vision:** Describes the specific control or element under your navigator cursor (e.g., describing an icon, a button, or an image).
 *   **🔍 Full Screen Vision:** Scans the entire screen.
 You can ask the AI to describe the overall layout, read visible text, or explain what is currently displayed on your monitor.